rossprogram/rossprogram.github.io/students/faq.md

 #### Do you conduct field trips to other locations?

 Yes.
-There is an off-campus fireworks trip on Independence Day and the Annual Ross Picnic.
+We are planning several off-campus trips.
+However, students need to pay a small fee to take the organized trips.

 #### Are parents allowed/ encouraged to make mid-session visits to campus?